bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

   "name*", "String", "Service name.", "Must be unique and contain only letters, digits or hyphens."
-  "description", "String", "Service description.", "" "namespace*", "String", "Zookeeper namespace.", "" "provider*", "String", "Provider name.", " Provider can be of 'zookeeper' type only."
+  "description", "String", "Service description.", "" "namespace*", "String", "Zookeeper namespace.", "" "provider*", "String", "Provider name.", "Provider can be of 'zookeeper' type only."

 SQL database (JDBC)